kierajcullen/goodeats/README.md

 # Good Eats
-Our project incorporates two APIs and allows users to search by ingredient and title to optimize their recipe search.
+Our project incorporates two APIs and allows users to optimize their recipe search by ingredient or title.

 # GitHub Repository
 https://github.com/kierajcullen/goodeats